College-age Americans face permanent hit with few job prospects

 Economists say the longer that young people are forced to delay their careers, the worse their prospects will be in the future to hold a job, accumulate wealth, or even get married or start a family.

 For Tessa Filipczyk, this year was supposed to springboard her career in marine and coastal science.
-Graduating in June from the University of California at Davis, Filipczyk, 22, had applied for jobs related to ocean conservation, marine plant research and climate change advocacy.
+Graduating in June from the University of California, Davis, Filipczyk, 22, had applied for jobs related to ocean conservation, marine plant research and climate change advocacy.
 But none of those have panned out.

 Now, she’s tutoring three children she used to babysit and it’s just eight hours of work a week.

-“I was like ‘OK, I’m going to find a job; I’m going to work for a year and then I’m going to go to grad school,’” said Filipczyk, who’s living with her parents in Burlingame, California.
+“I was like ‘OK, I’m going to find a job; I’m going to work for a year and then I’m going to go to grad school,’ ” said Filipczyk, who’s living with her parents in Burlingame, California.
 “That all just got swept under the rug by Covid.”

 Long-run potential